LLNL/Curvallis/README.md

 To install this program, type "python setup.py" into a terminal in the directory containing 'setup.py'.
 Run 'python setup.py --help' for more instalation options.

-For those adding features to Curvallis there is a versioning system for automaticly updating the version string of Curvallis.
+For those adding features to Curvallis there is a versioning system for automatically updating the version string of Curvallis.
 To enable or update this feature add the "--versioning" argument to the setup program.
+You should only need to run the versioning setup once and the feature will be enabled for your local repository indefinitely.

 Virtual Python Environments
 ---------------------------